West Hartley, California

-West Hartley was an unincorporated community in eastern Contra Costa County, California.
+West Hartley was an unincorporated community in eastern Contra Costa County, California, United States.
 It was located 7 mi northeast of Mount Diablo, at an elevation of 440 feet (134 m).
 It is now a ghost town.
 It was a mining town for the nearby coal mines.

 It was founded in the late 1880s and named for England's West Hartley coal mine.